andrewbonney/mdns-debugger/README.md

 ```

 In both modes of operation packet errors and timing issues are flagged.
 Once analysis is complete a summary of packet rates and error counts is displayed (after a CTRL+C when in live mode).

+### Avoiding False Positives

+The mDNS specification permits implementations to (amongst other things) send gratuitous responses upon initial advertisement.
+This may be incorrectly flagged as an error by this tool.
+As such it is recommended that this tool is only used to analyse implementations in their 'steady state' when no reboots or user input is occurring.